 - Aggressive or violent behavior.

-Combining Neurontin with Other Drugs
+Combining Neurontin With Other Drugs

 Mixing Neurontin with drugs or alcohol can be dangerous.
 According to case reports, Neurontin is often abused with other substances.
-For example, it is sometimes taken with quetiapine (antipsychotic medication used to treat schizophrenia, bipolar disorder, and depression) for a sedating, euphoric high.
+For example, it is sometimes taken with quetiapine (an antipsychotic medication used to treat schizophrenia, bipolar disorder, and depression) for a sedating, euphoric high.
 In fact, abuse of both of these drugs has been a problem at several prisons.3

 While combining Neurontin with other drugs can provide a better high, it also increases the chances of overdose.3